 Hazelnut Pumpkin Orange CookiesBarbara Hall

 - Zest one orange and set aside.
-Weigh or measure the white and light brown sugars into a bowl and set that aside.
-In another bowl, weigh or measure the flour, baking powder, salt, cinnamon, and run a whisk through to blend.
+Weigh or measure the white and light brown sugars into a bowl and set them aside.
+In another bowl, weigh or measure the flour, baking powder, and cinnamon, running a whisk through to blend.

-- In a stand or handheld mixer, blend the cream cheese and butter for about 2 minutes on medium speed.
+- Blend the cream cheese and butter for about 2 minutes on medium speed in a stand or handheld mixer.
 Add both sugars and mix for another couple of minutes.
 Next, add the egg and mix it through the sugar-butter mixture.
-Add the orange zest, vanilla extract, pumpkin puree, and blend until incorporated.
+Add the orange zest, vanilla extract, pumpkin puree, and incorporate.

-- Gradually add the flour mixture and blend till the flour is incorporated.
+- Gradually add the flour mixture and blend until the flour is incorporated.
 Stop the mixer and scrape down the bowl and across the bottom.
-Add the chopped hazelnuts plus the raisins and blend through for about 30 seconds or till it looks mixed into the dough.
+Add the chopped hazelnuts plus the raisins and blend through for about 15 seconds or until it looks mixed into the dough.
 Cover loosely and refrigerate for 30 minutes.

-- Preheat the over to 350° while the dough is in the refrigerator.
-Line cookie pans with parchment paper.
-Taking a small cookie scoop, place twelve scoops on the pan and bake for 11-13 minutes.
-After removing the cookies out of the oven, move to a cookie rack to cool.
-I have a powdered sugar shaker and dust the sugar on top of the cookies after they have compleply cooled.
+- Preheat the oven to 350° while the dough is in the refrigerator—line cookie pans with parchment paper.
+Taking a medium cookie scoop, place twelve scoops on the pan and bake for 11-13 minutes.
+After removing the cookies from the oven, move to a cooling rack.
+After completely cooling, I dust powdered sugar on top of the cookies.

 I am not a certified Dietitian or Nutritionist.
 The nutrition amounts given below are provided through a program and are only a guideline.